 If you could only copy three things from this setup:

-- Five strings, open G (G–D–G–B–D) — without this, you're not playing Micawber's vocabulary, just its appearance
+- Five strings, open G (G–D–G–B–D) — without this, you're playing Micawber's appearance, not its vocabulary

-- A reverse-mounted PAF-style humbucker at the neck — this is the single most unusual verified spec
+- A reverse-mounted PAF-style humbucker at the neck — the single most unusual verified spec

 - Fender Twin Reverb at medium volume, played hard with a heavy pick — the aggression is in the right hand, not the overdrive